-1. Field Faculty:
+- 1. Field Faculty: - a.

-- a.
 Are members of the UNE SSW Field Education Faculty - b.
 Are assigned to campus based student for field planning when they begin their MSW program. - c.
 Answer field policy questions and field education scheduling questions and conflicts - d.
 Support all faculty regarding field policies and student field concerns - e.
 Teach integrating seminar courses - f.
-Act as liaisons to field practicum agencies

-2. Field Planner:
+Act as liaisons to field practicum agencies - 2.
+Field Planner: - a.

-- a.
 Member of the UNE SSW Field Education Faculty, including adjunct faculty members - b.
 Assigned to students by the school to provide assistance and support around field planning - c.
-In the MSWO, the field planning faculty teach the Orientation to Field Education and Field Planning and the Field Instructor Orientation - d.
-Assists students prior to entering field placement and works with students to solidify and ultimately approve field placements

-3. MSW Field Instructor
+Assists students prior to entering field placement and works with students to solidify and ultimately approve field placements - 3.
+MSW Field Instructor - a.

-- a.
 MSW social worker identified in the community who is responsible for the student's education in the field - b.
 Meets with students for 1 hour a week for field instruction - c.
 Works with students to develop the learning contract - d.
 Evaluates the student's performance based on the successful completion of all the learning competencies and objectives in the learning contract and recommends a grade to the seminar instructor - e.
-Is the student's advocate/supporter at his/her field placement

-4. Seminar Instructor
+Is the student's advocate/supporter at his/her field placement - 4.
+Seminar Instructor - a.

-- a.
 Member of the UNE SSW field education faculty including adjunct faculty members - b.
 Acts as liaison between the school and the placements - c.
 Conducts face to face or virtual (online) field visits with the placements once each semester of the field practicum - d.
 Teaches the integrating Field Seminar - e.
 Determines the student's final grade for Field Placement/Seminar - f.
 Is the student's additional advocate/supporter during the field placement